opencv/opencv/modules/imgproc/doc/structural_analysis_and_shape_descriptors.rst

 -------------
 Approximates Freeman chain(s) with a polygonal curve.

-.. ocv:cfunction:: CvSeq* cvApproxChains( CvSeq* chain, CvMemStorage* storage, int method=CV_CHAIN_APPROX_SIMPLE, double parameter=0, int minimalPerimeter=0, int recursive=0 )
+.. ocv:cfunction:: CvSeq* cvApproxChains( CvSeq* src_seq, CvMemStorage* storage, int method=CV_CHAIN_APPROX_SIMPLE, double parameter=0, int minimal_perimeter=0, int recursive=0 )

-.. ocv:pyoldfunction:: cv.ApproxChains(chain, storage, method=CV_CHAIN_APPROX_SIMPLE, parameter=0, minimalPerimeter=0, recursive=0)-> contours
+.. ocv:pyoldfunction:: cv.ApproxChains(src_seq, storage, method=CV_CHAIN_APPROX_SIMPLE, parameter=0, minimal_perimeter=0, recursive=0)-> contours

     :param chain: Pointer to the approximated Freeman chain that can refer to other chains.

     :param storage: Storage location for the resulting polylines.

     :param method: Approximation method (see the description of the function  :ocv:cfunc:`FindContours` ).

     :param parameter: Method parameter (not used now).

     :param minimalPerimeter: Approximates only those contours whose perimeters are not less than  ``minimal_perimeter`` .
 Other chains are removed from the resulting structure.

     :param recursive: Recursion flag.
 If it is non-zero, the function approximates all chains that can be obtained from  ``chain``  by using the  ``h_next``  or  ``v_next`` links.
 Otherwise, the single input chain is approximated.

 This is a standalone contour approximation routine, not represented in the new interface.
 When :ocv:cfunc:`FindContours` retrieves contours as Freeman chains, it calls the function to get approximated contours, represented as polygons.